 Application Deadlines: Academic Year: March 15 Fall Semester: March 15

-After students are nominated by W&M, they must submit an online application to Exeter by October 31 (spring) and April 30 (fall).
+After students are nominated by W&M, they must submit an online application to Exeter by October 31 (for spring) and April 30 (for fall).

 Students may choose from the full university curriculum, with the exception of chemistry courses.
-Students must take at least half of their modules in one subject area.
+Students should take at least half of their modules in one subject area to reduce the possibility of timetable clashes.
 Even though students request modules when applying, they are not guaranteed, and they will be finalized upon arrival in Exeter during the registration period.
 Students need to be flexible because the University of Exeter cannot guarantee availability of specific modules.
 Please note that Psychology courses are often oversubscribed and not available to visiting students.

 Exeter offers a British Culture Seminar designed for study abroad students that covers early early modern to present day cultural forms, including film and literature.
 This course is optional and is worth 4 W&M credits.

-When selecting courses, students should be careful to select courses that are all at the same campus, as it is not possible to take courses at both campuses due to their distance.
+When selecting courses, students should be careful to select courses that are all at the same campus, as it is not possible to take courses at both the Streatham and Penryn campuses due to their distance.

 Grand Challenges is an optional project week in mid-June, open to students studying at Exeter during the spring semester.
 It is a project-based learning experience where students are invited to choose from a range of global issues and carry out group research to create an innovative solution to a real-life problem.
 It's supported by leading academics and external experts and is designed to improve student employability.

-The Experience Exeter Scholarship applies to W&M students wishing to study at the University of Exeter in the exchange program.
-Students interested in receiving the scholarship should complete the online application.
-NOTE: This scholarship is not guaranteed to be offered every year.
+There may be a limited amount of funds offered from Exeter directly to go towards accommodations (usually approximately 500 GBP).
+NOTE: This award is not guaranteed to be offered every year.
 Please contact the GEO advisor to see if it is currently being offered.

 Passports & Visas: